zorzalerrante/timebook/README.md

 * Coffeescript - the language in which we wrote the client side scripting.
 * Agility.js - a tool in Javascript to code the client site structure.
 * Whoosh - the search engine that powers our search box.
+* Twitter Bootstrap - the design elements and layouts.

 ## Data Sources